4ndymcfly/4ndymcfly/README.md

 ### Hi there 👋, I'm Andy !

-Spanish sysadmin who loves the world of ethical hacking.
+Spanish SysAdmin who loves the world of ethical hacking.
 Currently working hard on the OSCP certification.
 I'd love to work in the field of pentesting and offensive security someday in the near future.

 ![](https://visitor-badge.laobi.icu/badge?page_id=4ndymcfly.4ndymcfly)